Does the word ‘budget’ fill you with dread?

-Unfortunately, budgets often get a bad rep. They’re seen as boring, a system that sucks the fun out of life, and something that should only be considered as a last resort.
+Unfortunately, budgets often get a bad reputation as they can be seen as boring; a system that sucks the fun out of life, and something that should only be considered as a last resort.

-But creating a budget can give you more control over your money and help you make informed financial decisions that could leave you with more to spend on the things that make you happy.
-And when times get tough and situations change, a working budget could help you navigate the uncertainty and provide peace of mind for the future.
+But creating a budget can give you more control over your money and help you make informed financial decisions that could leave you with more to spend on the things that make you happy!
+When times get tough, and situations change, a working budget will help you navigate the uncertainty and provide peace of mind for the future.

-Here are our top tips on how to create a budget that works for you:
+Here are our top tips on how to create a budget that suits you:

 Calculate your incomings and outgoings

-For incomings, start with your salary.
-If your pay is different every month, try to choose an average month to work from rather than basing your budget on your best or worst.
+- For incomings start with your salary.
+If your pay varies every month, try to choose an average month to work from, rather than basing your budget on your best or worst.
 Next, think about any other regular income you may have such as tax credits.
-When you add everything up, the total amount of your incomings should be higher than your outgoings to avoid going into debt.

-Now for the outgoings.
-It might take a little more time, but you need to go through your statements to find our exactly how much you spend on your rent or mortgage, household bills, car payment, insurance, and any other regular expenses.
+- Now for the outgoings.
+It might take a little more time, but you need to go through your statements to find out exactly how much you spend on your rent or mortgage, household bills, car costs, insurance, and any other regular expenses.